ucsb-cs56/w20/_labWIP/lab02.md

 * For example, if you are running on `csil-04.cs.ucsb.edu`, you'll need to be running your web browser on `csil-04.cs.ucsb.edu`.
 * If you are working in Phelps 3525 on `cstl-07.cs.ucs.edu`, you'll need to be running your web browser on `cstl-07.cs.ucsb.edu`.

+## How do I access https://localhost:4567 on CSIL from my laptop?

+Suppose you are running your Spring Boot application on `localhost:8080` on one of the CSIL machines.

+You normally *will not* be able to access that application from any browser that is NOT directly running on that CSIL machine.

+If you are ssh'ing into CSIL on your laptop (e.g. using `ssh` in a terminal session, or using an app such as `PuTTY` or `MobaXTerm` on Windows) keep in mind that if you direct your browser (running on your laptop) to `localhost:8080`, that request *never leaves your laptop*.
+It looks for a web app running *on your laptop*.

+So, how to solve this?
+There are three ways:

+### (1) Use curl

+This is the least satisfying way, because you won't see a proper web page.
+You'll only see a dump of the HTML content of the page.
+But for a simple 'Hello World' app, this works fine.

-If you are not sitting in the CSIL or CSTL lab, i.e. you are using ssh on a laptop to access CSIL, then you might need to test your webapp using a command line web client such as `curl` (curl stands for "C" the "URL").
+The `curl` program is a command line web client (curl stands for "C" the "URL").
 For example, this command should show you the output from the `/` route for your webapp:

 ```
 curl http://localhost:4567